My Tips for Gamemastering Dungeon World

+Here are some experiences I made playing Dungeon World, “a modern game with old school feeling”.
 I was a GM in three sessions so far.
 I have never played DW before but have had an intro session of Apocalypse World, DW’s “father” game, in a Google+ Hangout.

 All of my players have never played DW or AW before but all of them are veteran role-playing gamers.
 In my last session I went with the default “Don’t prepare anything but ask questions”-style.

 This is easy!

 It can take some time to forge the bonds and to establish background and setting.
 The layout of the Playbooks is confusing sometimes.
 For example, the Bard has a starting move called Arcane Art where several options are listed, but the prerequisite is stated underneath.
 It’s easy to overlook.

 Nonetheless, the idea of Playbooks is very appealing for me.
 Every character fills his own niche.
 I think the creators did a very good job with the Fighter especially.
 In most games I know, fighters are pretty boring but in DW the Fighter has a distinctive feel.